Vizzuality/vizzuality/content/projects/neemo.md

 modules:
     text_left:
         title: Live Feedback
         description: "This was the first real time application Vizzuality built, using node.js and socket.io.
 It set the path for many of the projects we've developed since.
-It also utilised CartoDB as a back end for this data intensive application.""
+It also utilised CartoDB as a back end for this data intensive application."
         image:

     video: